 This is the most in depth of my work in AutoCAD.
 Under the direction of Mercer M. Aplin from Purdue University, my group and I (Zachary Schoensiegel, Nicholas Ponti) redesigned Purdue's Mallett theatre audio system from the ground up.

 While we all had a hand in each part of the process, I did the draft-work on the signal flow diagram.
-This included both Audio (above), and Video/Network connectivity (below)
+This included both Audio (above), and Video/Network connectivity (below).

 The second time I worked with the PCDC was for the spring works of the subsequent year.

-This design took a more naturalistic approach, incorporating live instrumentation like my work on Our Town.
+This design took a naturalistic approach, incorporating live instrumentation like my work on Our Town.
 My choreographer, Joy McEwen, wanted someone able to compose and perform something with acoustic guitar, so I used that as the primary driving force of the piece.

 My improvisational approach to guitar required a level of manipulation.
 I found myself pouring over every note, automating effects, looping and reversing sections, and warping it in every way I could.